jaimieboysen-stack/VGIWalkabilityPlatform/README.md

   2. node server.js
   3. http://localhost:8080

+Note: Images used in the this project are not included in this repository, as they are not original works.

 References and Sources:
 1. GeeksforGeeks.
 Fetch API in JavaScript. https://www.geeksforgeeks.org/javascript/javascript-fetch-method/
 2. W3Schools.
 JavaScript Fetch API. https://www.w3schools.com/js/js_api_fetch.asp